Case study: Solihull Metropolitan Borough Council

 - Carbon Trust Empower is designed to help employees make energy savings in the workplace and to help the whole organisation to manage its carbon footprint.
 There is also a dedicated version of Empower for Schools

-- Enplanner helps local authorities planners to integrate energy efficiency and small-scale renewable energy sources cost effectively into new developments
+- Our free Low Carbon Planning Toolkit, Enplanner helps local authority planners to integrate energy efficiency and small-scale renewable energy sources cost effectively into new developments.

 - Carbon Management Tools - We have a range of recently updated carbon management tools designed to help public sector organisations understand their carbon footprint, identify and quantify carbon saving opportunities and manage the project implementation phase.
 Please contact email@example.com if you would like to find out more.